Betterment vs Personal Capital 2026: Which Platform Actually Wins?

 Best For

-Beginners, consistent savers, people who want their money managed automatically, IRA rollovers, and anyone who breaks into a cold sweat thinking about rebalancing manually.
-(No judgment — that's most people.)
+Beginners, consistent savers, people who want their portfolio managed without thinking about it, IRA rollovers, and anyone who gets nervous about rebalancing manually.
+(No shame in that — most people do.)

 Personal Capital (Empower) Overview

-Let's be upfront: Personal Capital was rebranded to Empower after its acquisition, but most people still search for it as Personal Capital in 2026 — so that's what we're calling it here.
-The free financial dashboard hasn't changed dramatically, and it remains genuinely one of the best free personal finance tools on the internet.
-Full stop.
+Fair warning: Personal Capital rebranded to Empower after getting acquired, but in 2026 most people still search for it as Personal Capital — so we'll stick with that here.
+The free financial dashboard hasn't changed dramatically, and it's genuinely one of the best free personal finance tools out there.
+Period.

-Here's the deal — Personal Capital actually operates as two separate products under one roof.
-The free tools (net worth tracking, investment checkup, fee analyzer, retirement planner) are available to anyone with an email address.
-The wealth management side kicks in at a $100,000 minimum and charges tiered fees ranging from 0.89% down to 0.49% depending on your balance.
+Here's what you need to know — Personal Capital actually operates as two separate products under one roof.
+The free tools (net worth tracking, investment checkup, fee analyzer, retirement planner) are open to anyone with an email.
+The wealth management side starts at $100,000 minimum and charges fees ranging from 0.89% down to 0.49% based on your balance.

 Key Features

-The Investment Checkup tool is arguably the best free feature in personal finance right now.
-You connect all your accounts — brokerage, 401(k), real estate, even car value via Kelley Blue Book — and it gives you a complete picture of your net worth, asset allocation drift, and hidden fees.
-It's genuinely eye-opening the first time you run it.
-I've seen people discover they were paying 1.2% in hidden 401(k) fund fees they didn't know existed.
+The Investment Checkup tool might be the single best free feature in personal finance right now.
+Connect all your accounts — brokerage, 401(k), real estate, car value via Kelley Blue Book — and it gives you a complete net worth snapshot, shows where your asset allocation has drifted, and surfaces hidden fees.
+The first time you run it, the results are eye-opening.
+I've watched people discover they were paying 1.2% in hidden 401(k) fund fees they had no clue about.

-The Fee Analyzer deserves its own paragraph.
-It scans your linked accounts for expense ratios and advisor fees, then projects how much those fees will cost you over 20–30 years.
-Honestly, seeing that number is one of the most motivating things you can do for your long-term finances — it's the kind of wake-up call that actually changes behavior.
+The Fee Analyzer deserves special mention.
+It scans your linked accounts for expense ratios and advisor fees, then projects how much those costs add up to over 20–30 years.
+Seeing that number is genuinely motivating — it's the kind of wake-up call that actually changes behavior.

-(Fun fact: the average American pays over $155,000 in investment fees over their lifetime without realizing it.
+(One more stat that hits hard: the average American pays over $155,000 in investment fees over their lifetime without even realizing it.
 The Fee Analyzer makes that abstract number feel very real, very fast.)

-On the managed side, Personal Capital uses a personalized portfolio approach — not pure robo, not pure human.
-You get a dedicated advisor team, tax optimization, and access to private equity and alternatives at higher asset tiers.
+On the wealth management side, Personal Capital uses a personalized portfolio approach — not pure robo-advisor, not pure human either.
+You get a dedicated advisor team, tax optimization, and access to private equity and alternatives at higher tiers.
 It's closer to a traditional RIA (Registered Investment Advisor) experience than anything Betterment offers.

 Pricing Breakdown